 - There’s no restriction on what you can sell – goods, products, subscriptions, and digital media – you can sell it all.

 - You have complete control over shipping configuration.
-You can decide the shipping fees, countries you ship to, etc.
+You can decide the shipping fees, the countries you ship to, etc.

 - WooCommerce and its extensions give you a virtually endless list of payment methods you can offer your customers – ease of checkout means more sales.